Learn how to easily send voice messages on your Apple devices with step-by-step instructions for iPhone, iPad, and Mac users.

-For things like this, and so much more, you can send a voice message.
-You can easily record your own words, or those of another, and send them via text that the other person can save.
-Here’s how to send voice messages on iPhone, iPad, and Mac.
+For things like this and so much more, you can send a voice message.
+You can easily record your own words or those of another and send them via text that the other person can save.

-The first, fastest, and most obvious way to send voice messages is directly from the Message app.
+The first, fastest, and most obvious way to send voice messages is directly from Apple’s Messages app.
+Here’s how:

-Send voice messages with the Voice Memos app
+Send audio messages with the Voice Memos app

-2) Hit the record button, record your message, and then hit the record button again (iOS) or click Done (Mac) to stop recording.
+- On iOS, hit the record button, record your message, and then hit the stop button.
+On Mac, click the record button and then click Done to stop recording.

-3) Share the message by tapping the More (three-dot icon) button and then Share (iOS) or the Sharing button (Mac).
+- Share the voice memo by tapping the More button and then tap Share (on iOS) or the Sharing button (on Mac).

-4) Select Message(s) and then when the Message app opens, enter your recipient and send it.
+- Select Messages, and then when the Messages app opens, enter your recipient and send it.